smathot/mind-writing-pupil/manuscript/md/results.md

 ### Learning

 %FigFullTracePlot shows how selection accuracy and speed evolve over time.
 To test whether significant learning occurred, we conducted a GLMER on accuracy with block (continuous) as fixed effect.
 This was done for each phase separately.
 There was no notable effect of block (i.e. no learning effect) in any phase: Phase 1 (z = 1.62, p = .104), Phase 2 (z = 1.30, p = .195), Phase 3 (z = 1.48, p = .139).
-An LMER on response time also did not reveal any notable effect of block: Phase 1 (t = 0.57, p = .565; intercept-only model), Phase 2 (t = 0.37, p = .721), Phase 3 (t = 0.73, p = 0.488).
+An LMER on response time also did not reveal any notable effect of block: Phase 1 (t = 0.57, p = .565; intercept-only model), Phase 2 (t = 0.37, p = .721), Phase 3 (t = 0.73, p = .488).

 Looking at %FigFullTracePlot::a, some learning did appear to occur between blocks 1 and 2 of Phase 1; that is, participants needed a single block of training, before they reached a more-or-less stable level of performance.

-That there was little if any learning within phases suggests that the ITR increase across phases (%FigITR) reflects a 'startup cost': At the start of each selection, it takes some time to locate, and shift attention towards, the target stimulus.
-This startup cost is proportionally less when there are more stimuli and selection takes longer; therefore, possibly, information transfer becomes more efficient with an increased number of stimuli.
+++That there was an ITR increase across phases (%FigITR), but little if any learning within phases could mean one of two things (or a combination).
+A first possibility is that learning did occur, but so slowly that it was only noticeable across phases (i.e. in the ITR analysis).
+A second possibility is that no notable learning occurred, and that the ITR increase across phases reflects a startup cost: At the start of each selection, it takes some time to locate, and shift attention towards, the target stimulus.
+This startup cost is proportionally less when there are more stimuli and selection takes longer; therefore, possibly, information transfer could become more efficient with an increased number of stimuli.++

 %--
 figure:
  source: FigFullTracePlot.svg
  id: FigFullTracePlot
  caption: |
   Selection accuracy (top row) and speed (bottom row) as a function of block number.
 Blue lines indicate across-participant means during the first six blocks, which were completed by all participants.
 The size of the gray circles indicates how often a score occurred.
 Performance during gaze-stabilization blocks is indicated by Stb.
 Horizontal dotted lines indicate chance level. a) Results for Phase 1. b) Results for Phase 2. c) Results for Phase 3.
-Error bars indicate 95% confidence intervals [within-subject where applicable, cf. @Cousineau2005].
+Error bars indicate 95% within-subject confidence intervals [cf. @Cousineau2005].
 --%

 ### Gaze independence